rmetcalf9/EllucianEthosPythonClient/docs/POLLERGUIDE.md

 If the generateChanges function you started before is still running you should see the output appear on the screen.

-When done the backgroudn thread still needs to be stopped:
+When done the background thread still needs to be stopped:
 ```
 ethosClient.close()
 ```

+See [simpleFunctionModePollerExample.py](../samples/simpleFunctionModePollerExample.py) for an example of a python program that uses this method to process Ethos change notifications.

  ## Pros an cons of the function based method